randolphbailey/giphy/README.md

 Additional features include a favorites drawer, which will open a full-size modal of the favorite gif once clicked.
 Also featured is a "pinterest mode" which displays the gifs in an unaligned columnar format instead of the default vertically aligned grid.

+The Gifs will play/pause upon being clicked.
+The default is paused to decrease loading times and processor usage.

 ## Technologies Used
 * Bootstrap
 * jQuery